arup-group/github-action-benchmark/README.md

-*This fork makes the catch2 benchmarks always report in ms (to avoid issues with charts and false alerts)*
+*This is a dummy branchchange - not to be merged!- * *This fork makes the catch2 benchmarks always report in ms (to avoid issues with charts and false alerts)*

 *See branch `consistent-duration-units-catch2`*